Showing posts with label Verheyen. Show all posts

 John F. Dean striking a pose while at Cornell.

 In 1993, I began work as a rare book conservator at Cornell where I was reunited with John.
 He had left Johns Hopkins in 1985 to start the conservation and preservation program there.
 While Cornell did not have the apprenticeship program, it was a very broad and comprehensive program that included commercial binding, circulating book repair, box making, special collections conservation in books and paper, and reformatting that included the then nascent digitization.
 Thanks to that exposure, I developed a far greater understanding of the complexities of the field and how they all interconnected.
-This was quite different from single item treatment in a private practice where those interconnected parts were not always obvious.
+This was quite different from single item treatment in a private practice, where those interconnected parts were not always obvious.
 Like at Johns Hopkins, the program he created was very active in the training of other professionals through internships and workshops.
 It was one of those interns, Marty Hanson who was the Preservation Administrator at Syracuse, and who later lured me away from Cornell to establish "my own" conservation lab while earning my MLS.
 The ultimate work-study job.
 John was also very involved internationally, especially in Southeast and East Asia so that interns from there were not uncommon either.
 He was also very successful in sponsoring and supporting consortial preservation efforts.
 John "retired" from Cornell in 2005.

 John Dean and I getting ready at the inaugural